 - gifts valued at more than $500.

 In certain cases, property purchased or leased for the purpose of providing taxable employee benefits is subject to ITC and ITR restrictions.
 For example, an employer cannot claim ITCs or ITRs in respect of goods or services acquired exclusively (90% or more) for an employee's personal use or consumption (such as membership in a fitness club).
 In such cases, the employer is not required to pay GST or QST on the taxable benefit granted to the employee.
-Under the QST system, this exemption also covers goods and services that are subject to the ITR restrictions for large businesses and for which a taxable benefit must be included in the employee's income for 2017 or a previous year.
+Under the QST system, this exemption also covers goods and services that are subject to the ITR restrictions for large businesses

 As a rule, the GST and QST calculated on taxable employee benefits are due once a year, on the last day of February.
 This is the deadline for calculating employee benefits for income tax purposes and for issuing T4 and RL-1 slips.
 The total value of the benefits reported on an employee's T4 and RL-1 slips includes the GST and QST applicable to the taxable benefits received.